PrisonTeam/Prison/docs/prison_docs_100_setting_up_auto_configure.md

 - If a void world, you may need to `force` the liner.
 Now would also be a good time to change it if you wish.

-- `/mines set liner <mineName> ?`
+- `/mines set liner ?`
 - Will show all available edges and patterns.
     - **Available Edges: [top bottom north east south west walls]**
-    - **Available Patterns: [bright white blackAndWhite seaEchos obby bedrock glowingPlanks darkOakPrismarine beacon bricked repair remove removeAll]**
+    - **Available Patterns for spigot 1.8.8: [bright white blackAndWhite seaEchos obby bedrock glowstone glowingPlanks darkOakPrismarine beacon bricked darkForest theColors repair remove removeAll]**
 - `/mines set liner <mineName> walls bright force`
 - `/mines set liner <mineName> bottom seaEchos force`

+Note: You can also set the ladder widths.
+Please use the 'help' keyword for more information.